By Bro. Peter Dimond, O.S.B.

 So I have no difficulty in disagreeing with the Ami du Clergé.
 But what is quite different and indeed patently absurd is to claim that by forming its lax judgment of this case the moralist of the Ami du Clergé himself incurred excommunication and ceased to be a Catholic along with all who accepted his solution and therefore remained in communion with uncondemned public heretics.
 Indeed such a theory would involve the excommunication of the bulk of the clergy of France who all continued to remain in communion with the Ami du Clergé…”

-Commenting on the case of this family, Daly refers to a journal in the early 20th century which claimed that the members of the aforementioned family were not heretics, even though they abandoned the Catholic Church, attended Protestant services and blasphemed the Eucharist.
+Commenting on this family, Daly refers to a journal in the early 20th century which claimed that the members of family were not heretics, even though they abandoned the Catholic Church, attended Protestant services and blasphemed the Eucharist.
 Daly says that he doesn’t agree with the position of the journal, but he presents it in his article as one which could be acceptable.
-This is clearly ridiculous, for this family attended Protestant services and blasphemed the Eucharist, thus demonstrating obstinacy in heresy – a knowing rejection of Catholic teaching.
+But Daly is obviously wrong.
+Attending Protestant services while blaspheming the Eucharist demonstrates pertinacity in heresy.
 It would be offensive to Catholic teaching to present as acceptable the position that such as family is Catholic, but that’s exactly what Daly did.
-So, after laboring for more than a decade in a ridiculously false position which condemned as schismatics many who weren’t, Daly has now jumped to another extreme and gone too far in the other direction.
-He runs from error to error because he is not anchored in a real relationship with God and a real dedication to infallible Catholic teaching.
+So, after laboring for more than a decade in a ridiculously false position that condemned as schismatics many who were not, Daly has now jumped to another extreme and gone too far in the other direction.
+He runs from error to error because he is of the Devil.
+He is not anchored in a real relationship with God and a real dedication to infallible Catholic teaching.
+He is a pompous and dishonest heretic who doesn’t have the faith.
 This explains why he is friendly with individuals such as John Lane, who financially supports the SSPX after years of knowledge about their heretical and schismatic positions.
 Would Daly tell Lane that he is supporting the propagation of heresy and schism by supporting the SSPX?
 I don’t think so.